-It's really important to us that everything we create is accurate, unbiased and reflects real life and the experiences of university staff and students.
+It's really important to us that everything we create is accurate, unbiased and reflects real life experiences of university staff and students.

 Please note that unfortunately we do not have the capacity to accommodate volunteers or interns.
 We also do not offer university placements or work experience.